USask 3MT®

 Our team puts the two files together (the recording and the slide) once submitted to ensure a standardized format for every entry.

 The judging panel for the virtual preliminaries is selected from campus faculty/staff and students who have a communications background and/or previous winners of research poster competitions.
-They will be selecting up to 15 of the highest calibre talks to move forward to the finals on April 11th.
+They will be selecting up to 15 of the highest calibre talks to move forward to the finals in April.

-Of the 15 presenters selected each will receive a certificate of participation and a brief feedback summary.
+All preliminary entries will receive a certificate of particpatation and a feedback summary.

 1. Presenters are allowed a single PowerPoint slide; no slide transitions, no animations or movement' of any kind, the slide is presented from the beginning and for the duration of the presentation.